AITestingOrg/banking-microservices-tutorial/README.md

 ### Checking the bank:

 These request can be done using an application like postman or insomnia, directly with curl or using the provided swagger UI.
 Go to the [swagger](http://localhost:8082/swagger-ui.html) for the port that customer application is running.
-By default it is 8082 but it can be changed in the docker-compose files.
+By default, it is 8082 but it can be changed in the docker-compose files.

 ![alt text](images/customer-swagger.png "Swagger")